 Below are some of them.

-Scenario 1: Some apps cannot be packaged because of how software is developed.
+Scenario 1: Some apps cannot be packaged because of how the software is developed.
 Or user needs to interact with apps during installation to input the license key.
 So how this type of app can deploy from Intune.

 Change the Installation Behavior